The accreditation process

 All Direct Access Entities need to be nominated by a developing country NDA / focal point.
 International Access Entities can seek GCF accreditation directly without nomination by a developing country National Designated Authority / focal point.

 NDA / focal points nominate Direct Access Entity applicants by filling out the NDA nomination template and sending it to GCF Accreditation.

 All accreditation applicants need to apply to join GCF’s Digital Accreditation Platform (DAP) by applying for access to an account online.
 Once the request is accepted by the Secretariat, applicants will receive a log-in to access the DAP.

-They will be asked to fill out an online application form within the OAS.
+They will be asked to fill out an online application form within the DAP.
 This is the main part of applying for accreditation.
-The application form contains detailed guidance on how to fill it out.
+The application form contains detailed guidance on how to fill it out..

 Organisations that have already been accredited by the Global Environmental Facility (GEF), Adaptation Fund and the Directorate-General Development and Cooperation – EuropeAid of the European Commission (DG DEVCO) may be eligible to apply for fast track accreditation if three pre-requisites are fulfilled.